Cervical Cancer Screening and Prevention

 The increased detection of unimportant abnormalities and false positives are the primary potential sources of harm.
 This can result in increased evaluations, including repeated Pap tests and biopsies; possible unnecessary treatment for low-grade lesions.
 Psychological distress may occur in women diagnosed with low grade lesions that may not have been clinically important.
-HPV testing may have potential harms which include stigma, partner discord, adverse effects of labeling some women as being at high risk for cervical cancer, and the potential undermining of routine PAP testing which is known to
+HPV testing may have potential harms which include stigma, partner discord, adverse effects of labeling some women as being at high risk for cervical cancer, and the potential undermining of routine PAP testing which is known to be highly effective.

 Your primary care physician or gynecologist will do the Pap test.